 The crown of thorns the Roman soldiers placed on Jesus’ head with the intent of mocking him, turned out to be a picture of Jesus’ rule and reign as the one true King.

-As Jesus works to redeem all things, he has redeemed your life through faith in him.
+As our Lord Jesus works to redeem all things, he has redeemed your life through faith in him.
 He has delivered you from the penalty and power of sin, and through the indwelling presence of the Holy Spirit, you are empowered to redeem your work for the glory of God and the good of others.

 In the words of Stephen Nichols, “Christ through his redemptive work undone what Adam did in the fall.
 And he restores to us the ability and the capacity to be image bearers as God intended us to be.”